shawlab-moffitt/CSEminer-manuscript/README.md

 5. summarize result
 6. annotate alternative spliced exons

-# Annotating the exons (Figure 1
+# Annotating the exons (Figure 1)
 1. Generating the proteomics data reference
-2. Generating an IHC staining reference
-3. Estimating gene-level expression in bone marrow
+2. Estimating gene-level expression in bone marrow
-4. filter and then prioritize candidates as Tier 1 and Tier 2
+3. filter and then prioritize candidates as Tier 1 and Tier 2